MicTott/FrozenPy/README.md

                                          Behav='Freezing')
 ```

 This would output two variables: ```frz_bl``` which contained the averaged BL data for each subject, and ```frz_trials``` which contained CS, US, and ISI data for each subject.
-These are seperated because BL is factorial data whereas Trials are repeated measures.
-Combining these into one dataframe gets weird in long format and it's easiest to keep these separated for plotting and statistics.
+These are separated because BL is factorial data whereas Trials are repeated measures.

 ## Notes